Majority Vote for Distributed Differentially Private Sign Selection: A General Majority Vote Procedure for Privacy Preserving Sign Recovery

 \subsection{Privacy Preliminaries}

-It is well known that, to develop a differentially private algorithm, a key step is to impose additional randomness on the selection procedure.
-The scale of such randomness is usually determined by the global sensitivity of the algorithm.
+Popularly, a key step to developing a differentially private algorithm is to impose additional randomness on the selection procedure.
+The scale of such randomness is typically determined by the global sensitivity of the algorithm.

 \begin{definition}[Global Sensitivity] Given an algorithm $\mcA:\mcX^N\rightarrow\Theta$, the global sensitivity of $\mcA$ is defined as

 where $H(\cdot,\cdot)$ denotes the Hamming distance. \end{definition}